CameronBodine/CameronBodine.github.io/content/project/team-based-research/index.md

 ---
-title: 'Impacts of snow cover and extent on timing of wildfires'
+title: 'Impacts of snow cover and extent on timing of wildfires [Research Proposal]'
 authors:
 - Emma Reich
 - Jeralyn Poe